Wondering if your nagging cold is actually an allergy? Or what about your

 Steroid Nasal Sprays

-Examples of steroid nasal sprays include Beconase, Flonase, Nasacort, Nasarel, Nasonex, Qnasl, Rhinocort, Vancenase, Veramyst, and Zetonna.
+Examples of steroid nasal sprays available by prescription include Beconase, Flonase, Nasacort, Nasarel, Nasonex, Qnasl, Rhinocort, Vancenase, Veramyst, and Zetonna.
+One drug, Nasacort, can be purchased over the counter.

 Side effects can include headache, sore throat, nosebleed, or cough.